ikappaki/basilex-pygame/README.md

 ③ The `pygame` demo source code.

-④ An auxiliary namespace that facilitates access to the async nREPL server.
+④ An auxiliary namespace that facilitates access to the async nREPL server during development.

 ⑤ A unit test for the demo code.